Mayadev3/dictionary-react/README.md

  - used Axios to get the data from the dictionary API and the free image and video API (pexels.com)
  - looped through the synonyms and the images using the map method()
  - utilized states and properties to inject the DOM with data from the API
+ - imported ReactAudioPlayer to listen to the pronunciation of the word submitted

 Demo Link: https://transcendent-shortbread-f10f7b.netlify.app/